swiftlang/swift-format/Documentation/PrettyPrinter.md

 ### Verbatim Tokens

-When we encounter a `verbatim` token, we simply print it's contents and apply a global indentation according to `lastBreakValue`.
+When we encounter a `verbatim` token, we simply print its contents and apply a global indentation according to `lastBreakValue`.
 We reset the `lastBreak` variables, and adjust `spaceRemaining` according to the token's length, which is equivalent to the maximum line width.